 If you have major credit cards, you should bring them with you to the US.
 Since you have no credit history in the US, it can be difficult or even impossible to obtain a US credit card even if you have credit cards from your home country.

 Tuition PaymentsInformation on payment options and billing can be found on the HUB's website.

 Airport Currency Exchange

 While it may be more convenient to buy US dollars in your home country, limited buy/sell currency exchange is available at Travelex Worldwide Money located in the Pittsburgh International Airport on the Landside Transit Level (open from 6:00 am to 8:00 pm) and the International Arrivals Level (open from 11:00 am to 4:00 pm).
 They are open every day and offer additional services of faxing and international calling cards.
 Ask airport personnel for directions to their offices.

 Until you know your new US address, you may have your letters and packages sent to:

 Carnegie Mellon University, International Student

-SMC code (for undergraduates, if known)
+SMC code (only needed for undergraduates, if known)

 5032 Forbes Avenue